temporalio/documentation/docs-src/concepts/what-is-a-cloud-account-id.md

        $ tcld login
        Login via this url: https://login.tmprl.cloud/activate?user_code=KTGC-ZPWQ

-   After confirmation, the Web lets you know that the CLI "device" is now connected.
+   After confirmation, Web feedback lets you know that the CLI "device" is now connected.

 4. Return to the command line.
    Issue the following command.